 Place the bottoms onto prepared cookie/baking sheets lined with silpat or parchment paper.
 I used 2 baking sheets fitting 12 pies on each sheet.

-Place approx 1 teaspoon of the cooled blueberry mixture in the center.
-Then brush around the filling with egg wash and gently place the tops on each pie and seal the edges with your fingers.
+Gently place the tops on each pie and seal the edges with your finger tips.
 Crimp using a fork to create a stronger seal.

 Lightly brush the tops of each pie with egg wash.
 Then sprinkle with a little of the cinnamon-sugar mixture.
 Cut a few small slits in the top of each pie.